Updated: Feb 25

 "Perfect is the enemy of good." -Voltaire

-I’m a recovering perfectionist and until fairly recently I’d accepted that if sometimes I was a little too hard on myself, so be it, because in most areas, it seemed to serve me well.
+I’m a recovering perfectionist.
+I say “recovering” because until fairly recently I’d accepted that if sometimes I was a little too hard on myself, so be it, because, in most areas, perfectionism seemed to serve me well.
 I had great grades all through high school, college, and grad school.
-I generally got the jobs I wanted, good performance reviews and regular promotions.
-By the most obvious markers I was successful, but there was a darker side to that perfectionism that I’d largely ignored.
-I rarely got a good night’s sleep, running through my to do list or ruminating about my mistakes-real or imagined.
-I lived on caffeine, didn’t eat right, managed stress in unhealthy ways, and pushed through red flags of serious health problems.
-Perhaps even worse, no matter how many degrees or milestones I achieved, deep down, I never truly felt “good enough.”
+I generally got the jobs I wanted, good performance reviews, and regular promotions.
+By the most obvious markers, I was successful, but there was a darker side to that perfectionism that I’d largely ignored.
+I rarely got a good night’s sleep, lived on caffeine, didn’t eat right, managed stress in unhealthy ways, and pushed through several red flags of serious health problems.
+Perhaps even worse, no matter how many degrees or milestones I achieved, deep down, I still never truly felt “good enough.”
 It wasn’t until I was completely sidelined with autoimmune illnesses that I realized how harmful perfectionism can be.
-It’s a stealth saboteur that can sneak up on you in seemingly innocuous ways.
-Perfectionism can sabotage your happiness, goals, relationships, career, and even your health, so it’s important understand what perfectionism really is, recognize the signs when it’s getting out of control, and take action before it completely derails you.
+It’s a stealth saboteur that can sneak up on you in innocuous ways.
+Perfectionism can sabotage your happiness, goals, relationships, career, and even your health, so it’s important to understand what perfectionism really is, recognize the signs when it’s getting out of control, and take action before it completely derails you.

 1) Being overly critical of self and others: We all have those critical inner voices that periodically tell us we’re not good enough, but perfectionists have a gaggle of them.
-They avoid going for that job promotion, new relationship, or activity for fear of failure or ridicule, often settling for less than what they’re capable of achieving.
+They avoid going for that job promotion, new relationship, or activity for fear of failure or ridicule, and often settle for less than what they’re capable of achieving.
 Perfectionists are mercilessly hard on themselves, ruminating about even the slightest mistakes.
 They often find it difficult to be spontaneous or have fun.
-Further, they can be as hard on other people as they are on themselves.
-They may come off as rigid and judgmental.
-They’re often not team players as they feel inadequate relative to others or fear asking for help may be perceived as weakness.
+Further, they can be as hard on other people as they are on themselves so they often come off as rigid and judgmental.
+They’re not team players as they feel inadequate relative to others or fear asking for help may be perceived as weakness.
 They don’t trust others can complete a task as well as they can.
 Sadly, because of these faulty perceptions, perfectionists may become even more isolated, increasing their own feelings of inadequacy.

 Multiple studies have shown stress and anxiety are among the most common reasons people visit their family physicians.
 Therefore, it’s vital that those of us that suffer from perfectionism incorporate healthy stress management strategies into every day.
-Of course, for all or nothing perfectionists like me here’s the disclaimer: don’t expect immediate success or take up something like running during your lunch break if you’ve been completely sedentary for the last few years.
-Explore what interests you and start small-walking, desk yoga, meditation, mindfulness, massage; whatever helps you de-stress and get out of your own head for awhile.
+Of course, here’s the disclaimer: don’t expect immediate success or take up something like running during your lunch break if you’ve been completely sedentary for the last few years.
+Explore what interests you and start small-walking, desk yoga, meditation, mindfulness, massage; whatever helps you de-stress and get out of your own head for a while.
 Thankfully, wellness programs are becoming increasingly available in the workplace and online.
-Life, career, or wellness coaching can be especially effective to help you recognize unrealistic limiting beliefs such as perfectionism, purposefully replace them with healthier, more accurate beliefs, and develop healthier stress management strategies.
+Life, career, or wellness coaching can be especially effective to help identify unrealistic limiting beliefs such as perfectionism, purposefully replace them with healthier, more reality-based beliefs, and develop healthier stress management strategies.
 However, if stress and anxiety have become unmanageable or you are experiencing symptoms of a serious medical disorder, mental health disorder, or suicidal thoughts, seek out a qualified medical/mental health professional or call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255.)

 3) Procrastination: Procrastination is one of the sneakiest and most misunderstood manifestations of perfectionism.
 Rather than start a daunting project or break it down into more manageable pieces, the perfectionist will find a deluge of reasons to put it off rather than risk not writing that perfect speech or brilliant proposal.
-Procrastination is a particularly challenging one for me, (though my house is never cleaner than when I have to write a speech or article!)
-In fact, before I finally sat down to write this one, I just had to clean the last few years worth of dust bunnies off my ceiling fans!
-Other times, even if I know a topic well or already have all the information I need, if I’m not brilliantly inspired when I sit down to that blank computer screen, I can convince myself I just have to do more research-ad nauseum.
+Procrastination is a particularly challenging one for me, (though on the upside my house is never cleaner than when I have to write a speech or article!)
+In fact, before I finally sat down to write this one, I just had to clean the last few years’ worth of dust bunnies off my ceiling fans!
+Other times, even when I know a topic well or already have all the information I need, if I’m not brilliantly inspired when I sit down to that blank computer screen, I can convince myself I just have to do more research-ad nauseam.

 “The maxim ‘nothing but perfection’ may be spelled p-a-r-a-l-y-s-i-s.” -Winston Churchill

 Think about a big decision you may have made recently, like a major move or job change.
 Even if you did your homework, did you accurately predict everything about what it was like actually living in that new place or working that new job?
 No matter how well we plan, we can never exactly predict or control the future.
-What we can do is diligently research our options, prepare, make a decision, and then course correct if need be.
+What we can do is diligently research our options, prepare, make a decision, and then course-correct if need be.
 Think of those opportunities you may have missed because you couldn’t make a decision.
 Any regrets?
-Have you ever discovered a great new restaurant or scenic drive when you took a wrong turn, or tried a food you discovered you love that you’d always assumed you’d hate?
+Have you ever discovered a great new restaurant or scenic drive when you took a wrong turn or tried a dish that you’d always assumed you’d hate that you ended up loving?
 Ever made a great new friend you discovered was completely different than you’d expected them to be?
 Now think about something you never thought in a million years you could achieve and how great it felt when you achieved it.
 For me, I always remember singing Karaoke for the first time.
-I would never in a million years have thought of doing anything on stage let alone singing, but a coworker had volunteered and let’s just say she was not stellar.
-She seemed to enjoy herself, we all clapped, and when she got back to the table, she confided that she’d always been completely tone deaf.
+I would never in a million years have thought of doing anything on stage let alone singing, but a coworker had volunteered, and let’s just say she wasn’t stellar.
+She seemed to enjoy herself though, we all did too, and when she got back to the table, she confided that she’d always been completely tone-deaf.
 I really admired her for that, so I took a deep breath, went up to the stage, and belted one out.
-I wasn’t stellar either, but amazingly, I wasn’t half bad and when I did it again, I got better.
+I wasn’t stellar either, but amazingly, I wasn’t half bad and when I did it again, I was better.
 To this day whenever there’s something I really want to do but am afraid to try, I remember that coworker and how proud of myself I felt that day.
 What’s your success story?

-If you often find yourself feeling overwhelmed, late, or missing deadlines, some questions to ask may be, "What am I afraid will happen if I say no?”
-“What am I trying to avoid by overscheduling myself?” or “What am I really accomplishing if I’m always so late or stressed out I can’t enjoy that dinner, movie, workshop etc.?”
-Though it may be hard at first, it really is OK to say no. In fact, studies have shown again and again that multitasking and overscheduling don’t increase, but rather decrease, job productivity, performance, and satisfaction.
+If you often find yourself feeling overwhelmed, late, or missing deadlines, some questions to ask are, “What am I afraid will happen if I say no?”
+“What am I trying to avoid by overscheduling myself?” or “What am I really accomplishing if I’m always so late or stressed out I can’t enjoy that dinner, movie, workshop, etc.?”
+Though it may be hard at first, it REALLY IS OK TO SAY NO. In fact, studies have shown again and again that multitasking and overscheduling don’t increase, but rather decrease, job productivity, performance, and satisfaction.
 It may take practice, but in the end, the less overwhelmed you are, the more clear-headed, present, and productive you’ll be at home or at work.